Trump Cuts All US Funding to SA Amid Land Expropriation Fracas, Ramaphosa Hits Back in Sharp Riposte

 Previously, there were plans to expropriate the land without compensation.

-After Ramaphosa signed the Bill on Thursday, 23 January 2025, Western media outlets have described it as a controversial land seizure law.
+After Ramaphosa signed the Bill on Thursday, 23 January 2025, western media outlets have described it as a controversial land seizure law.

 Responding to the groundbreaking developments on his @TrumpDailyPosts X page, taken from his Truth Social on Sunday, 2 February, Trump said:

 "South Africa is confiscating land, and mistreating certain classes.
 It is a bad situation that the Radical Left media doesn’t want to so much as mention.
+A massive human rights VIOLATION, at a minimum, is happening for all to see.
+The US won’t stand for it, we will act.

 "Also, I will cut off all future funding to South Africa until a full investigation of this situation has been completed!"